Aabhaa-Sudumbrekar/Classical-Cipher-Python/README.md

 2. Monoalphabetic Cipher
 A substitution cipher where each alphabet letter maps to a randomly shuffled alphabet.

-Random key generation
+Random key generation,
-Encryption of plaintext
+Encryption of plaintext,
-Decryption of ciphertext
+Decryption of ciphertext,
-Key storage using JSON
+Key storage using JSON,
-Preservation of spaces and symbols
+Preservation of spaces and symbols,
 Uppercase text handling

 -------------------------------------------------------------------------------------